MikeAxtell/ShortTracks/README.md

 Useful length- and strand-based coverage files (bigwig) from small RNA-seq alignments (BAM)

 # Author
-Michael J. Axtell
-The Pennsylvania State University mja18@psu.edu
+Michael J. Axtell, The Pennsylvania State University, mja18@psu.edu

 # Synopsis
 Flexible conversion of BAM-formatted alignment into one or more bigwig coverage files, based on query lengths or readgroups and strandedness.
 Especially useful when viewed with the JBrowse2 <https://jbrowse.org/jb2/> multi-wiggle track feature.